 We constantly put our trust in the hands of doctors and other medical professionals, especially when we are sick or injured.
-Unfortunately, mistakes that can cause serious injury often happen in hospitals, doctors’ offices, nursing homes and other healthcare facilities.
+Unfortunately, mistakes that can cause serious injury often happen in hospitals, doctors’ offices, nursing homes, and other healthcare facilities.
 If a doctor’s negligence has actually caused you harm or injury, you may be a victim of medical malpractice under New Jersey law.
 The medical malpractice attorneys at Team Law have a collective 60-plus years of medical malpractice case experience.
 Our team is comprised of certified civil trial lawyers who have been nationally recognized for their dedication and legal expertise.
 Our proven track record of success includes over $650 million in compensation recovered for victims throughout New Jersey.
 Contact a dedicated New Jersey medical malpractice lawyer from our firm today to receive a free case evaluation.

 Medical malpractice is the legal basis for holding healthcare providers responsible for sub-par care that deviates from the accepted standards.
 Like medical practice itself, medical negligence cases can be complicated by the need to both prove:

-Our skilled Newark personal injury lawyers are here to provide you with the best legal assistance possible in these complex cases.
+Our skilled injury attorneys are here to provide you with the best legal assistance possible in these complex cases.
 We will fight to protect your legal rights and work persistently to get you the maximum compensation possible for your injuries.
 If you’re wondering how to protect your rights and suspect medical negligence, call a qualified New Jersey medical malpractice lawyer from our firm for a free case evaluation to discuss your options.

 A negligent medical professional’s mistake can be devastating for the affected family—in many cases, the mistake can cause permanent harm or even death.
 Medical malpractice provides the legal basis to hold any of the following parties accountable for negligence:

 If you are faced with injuries that you suspect arose from any of the following common medical malpractice situations, call a trusted New Jersey medical malpractice lawyer at Team Law for compassionate legal representation today.
 We can help with a wide range of medical negligence claims including:

 Any improper treatment or failure to properly care for a patient while under a doctor’s care may bring rise to a medical malpractice claim.
 It’s often difficult for a patient to know whether they have been the victim of medical negligence—or whether their treatment protocol was merely unsuccessful.

-Medical negligence can result in years of additional treatment, substantial pain and even fatalities.
+Medical negligence can result in years of additional treatment, substantial pain, and even fatalities.
 You deserve to be compensated for those losses.
-Contact our New Jersey medical malpractice lawyers at Team Law for experienced, compassionate legal advice in evaluating your case.
+Contact a dedicated New Jersey medical malpractice lawyer at Team Law for experienced, compassionate legal advice in evaluating your case.

 $5.6 Million Verdict